 Types of Physical Disabilities

-Physical disabilities include a wide variety of disabilities that impact a person’s ability to carry out day to day activities such as walking, sitting, standing, washing and dressing, taking part in employment or education activities.
-They include conditions such as cerebral palsy, motor neurone disease, multiple sclerosis, spinal injuries or deformities, arthritis etc. A physical disability can be something a person is born with e.g. cerebral palsy or something they have acquired later in life such as a spinal injury through a car accident.
-People can experience cognitive difficulties alongside their physical illness although this is not always the case - for example a person can have cerebral palsy without any impact on their ability to think and process information.
+Our occupational therapy services can help with a number of physical disabilities caused by conditions such as cerebral palsy, motor neurone disease, multiple sclerosis, spinal injuries or deformities and arthritis.
+A physical disability can be something a person is born with e.g. cerebral palsy or something they have acquired later in life such as a spinal injury through a car accident.
+People can experience cognitive difficulties alongside their physical illness although this is not always the case – for example a person can have cerebral palsy without any impact on their ability to think and process information.

 A physical disability is considered to be something that is permanent and will remain an issue for that person for the rest of their lives.
 This makes it different from something like a broken leg or arm which will heal and allow the person to return to their normal lives.